Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

-Bulletin Boards, Wall Displays, Frames
+Bulletin Boards, Wall Displays, and Frames

 There are also a number of possibilities for attaching your corks.
 Simply glue the corks the long way close together or turn them on their sides and arrange them in a pattern.
 If the corks are too tall for your chosen frame (particularly if you're gluing the long way), just cut them in half.

-Wine Cork Board
+Video: Wine Cork Board Tutorial

 Bath Mats and Shoe Mats

 If you like the look of bamboo bath mats and want a project you can make yourself, this is a great option.
-Some tutorials involve using a non-adhesive shelf liner, such as the Duck or Plast-O-Mat brands, so that the mat stays in place on the floor while others involve filling a shadow box with corks.
+Some tutorials involve using a non-adhesive shelf liner, such as the Duck or Plast-O-Mat brands so that the mat stays in place on the floor, while others involve filling a shadow box with corks.

-Garden, Flowers, and Vases
+Gardens, Flowers, and Vases